Listen To Your Body And Harness The Wisdom Of Physical Intuition

 2. Increased Confidence

-3. Greater Self-Awareness
+3. Greater Self-awareness

 4. Better Physical Health

-Related: The Dark Side Of Intuition: Dangers Of Trusting Your Gut
+Related: Dangers Of Trusting Your Gut

 Rocks stacked on top of each other are visually intuitive